From Continuity to Smoothness

 open submanifold construction, a smooth manifold of dimension \(mn\).
 A symmetric argument

-with rows and columns exchanged handles the case \(n < m\). \(\blacksquare\)
+with rows and columns exchanged handles the case \(n \lt m\).

-linear map; the columns of a full-column-rank matrix span a maximal-dimensional subspace; and the assignment to
+full-column-rank matrix span a maximal-dimensional subspace.
+The assignment to each full-rank

 Smooth Graphs